Using our specialist Extra EA-200 you will first be taken step by step through all the basic aerobatic manoeuvres.

 Your reward for achieving this level of skill is unparalleled freedom and confidence; fundamentally making you a better and safer pilot.

-Successful completion of the course entitles you to an AOPA aerobatic certificate and the new EASA aerobatic rating, (a requirement for all aerobatic flying after April 2018).
-For the EASA aerobatic rating to be issued by the CAA, 40 hours PIC (of any flying) post PPL issue is required.
+Successful completion of the course entitles you to an AOPA aerobatic certificate and the new UK aerobatic rating, (the latter replaces, like for like, the EASA rating post-Brexit).
+For the UK aerobatic rating to be issued by the CAA, 40 hours PIC (of any flying) post PPL issue is required.

 Credit for previous experience

-Those with aerobatic experience who wish to obtain their EASA aerobatic rating or AOPA basic aerobatic certificate may apply for a flight competency test with one of our qualified instructors.
+Those with aerobatic experience who wish to obtain their UK aerobatic rating or AOPA basic aerobatic certificate may apply for a flight competency test with one of our qualified instructors.

 A satisfactory standard of performance on this test will be accepted as meeting the requirements for the issue of the certificate or rating.